huggingface/exporters/README.md

 ### BERT, DistilBERT

 - `tokenizer` (required).
-The `DistilBertTokenizer` object for the trained model.
+The `(Distil)BertTokenizer` object for the trained model.
 - `sequence_length` (required).
 The input tensor has shape `(batch, sequence length)`.
 In the exported model, the sequence length will be a fixed number.
 The default sequence length is 128.

 ### MobileViT

-- `preprocessor` (required).
+- `feature_extractor` (required).
 The `MobileViTFeatureExtractor` object for the trained model.

-### OpenAI GPT2
+### OpenAI GPT2, DistilGPT2

+- `tokenizer` (required).
+The `GPT2Tokenizer` object for the trained model.
 - `sequence_length` (required).
 The input tensor has shape `(batch, sequence length, vocab size)`.
 In the exported model, the sequence length will be a fixed number.
 The default sequence length is 64.
+- `legacy=True`.
+This model needs to be exported as NeuralNetwork; it currently does not work correctly as ML Program.

 ### ViT

-- `preprocessor` (required).
+- `feature_extractor` (required).
 The `ViTFeatureExtractor` object for the trained model.

 ## Exporting to Core ML

 The `exporters.coreml` module uses the [coremltools](https://coremltools.readme.io/docs) package to perform the conversion from PyTorch or TensorFlow to Core ML format.

 The exported Core ML models use the **mlpackage** format with the **ML Program** model type.
 This format was introduced in 2021 and requires at least iOS 15, macOS 12.0, and Xcode 13.
-While it might still be possible to convert certain models to the older NeuralNetwork format, we do not explicitly support this.
+We prefer to use this format as it is the future of Core ML.
+Unfortunately, for some models the generated ML Program is incorrect, in which case it's recommended to convert the model to the older NeuralNetwork format by passing in the argument `legacy=True`.
+On certain hardware, the older format may also run more efficiently.
+If you're not sure which one to use, export the model twice and compare the two versions.

 Additional notes: